NadjaR12/VolunteerApp/README.md

 THE ADMINS VIEW

 BEHIND-THE-SCENCES ("/behind-the-scences")
-Here is where the projects and events get born.
+Here is where the projects and events are born.
 If you navigate to /behind-the-scences without being logged in, you will be redirected to "/behind-the-scences/login".
 If you haven't registered yet you can do so by signing up at "/behind-the-scences/signup".
 (For now it is avoided through a "secret" path that people randomly sign up, this will be changed later on to a more secure way.)